 The Church of Our Lady Mary of Zion has been destroyed and rebuilt several times.
 It was originally constructed in the 4th century by the Ethiopian Orthodox Church, believed to be during the reign of King Ezana the first Christian ruler of Axum, and claims to contain the Ark of the Covenant.
 It is located in Tigray Ethiopia.

 Church of Our Lady Mary of Zion (Wikipedia)

 The Obelisk of Axum is 24 metres tall (79-feet high), made of granite, weighs 160 tonnes and dates from the 4th century.
 It is still standing in the Tigray region today.
 The proper term for this obelisk is a stele.
 In the local language a more precise name is a Hawelti because the tip at the top is not a pyramid.
 Although the Hawelti of Axum is the most unique stele in regions inhabited by the Axumites, there were many other stelae.
 Stelae were generally erected as markers for underground burial chambers.

 Obelisk of Axum (UNESCO)

 The temple complex of Yeha is located in Tigray Ethiopia and is the oldest standing structure in the Axumite region.
 It pre-dates the Axumite kingdom to 700 BC based on comparisons to ancient structures in South Arabia.
-This building may have survived over 2,700 years due to the use of a level the foundation by its builders, according to David Phillipson and its rededicated for use as a church in the sixth century AD.
+This building may have survived over 2,700 years, according to David Phillipson.
+It was rededicated for use as a church in the sixth century AD.